-Our LIFO inventory credits were \$7 million in 2017 and LIFO charges were \$244 million and \$337 million in 2016 and 2015.
+Our LIFO inventory credits were \$99 million and \$7 million in 2018 and 2017 and LIFO charges were \$244 million in 2016.
 Our North America distribution business uses the LIFO method of accounting for the majority of its inventories, which results in cost of sales that more closely reflects replacement cost than under other accounting methods.
 The business' practice is to pass on to customers published price changes from suppliers.
 Manufacturers generally provide us with price protection, which limits price-related inventory losses.
 A LIFO charge is recognized when the net effect of price increases on pharmaceutical and non-pharmaceutical products held in inventory exceeds the net impact of price declines, including the effect of branded pharmaceutical products that have lost market exclusivity.
 A LIFO credit is recognized when the net effect of price declines exceeds the net impact of price increases on pharmaceutical and non-pharmaceutical products held in inventory.
-Our annual LIFO charge is affected by changes in year-end inventory quantities, product mix and manufacturer pricing practices, which may be influenced by market and other external factors.
-Changes to any of the above factors could have a material impact to our annual LIFO credits or expense.
-LIFO credits were recognized in 2017 and LIFO charge decreased in 2016 compared to 2015 primarily due to the impact of lower price increases.
-As of March 31, 2017 and 2016, pharmaceutical inventories at LIFO did not exceed market.
+Our annual LIFO charge or credit is affected by changes in year-end inventory quantities, product mix and manufacturer pricing practices, which may be influenced by market and other external factors.
+Changes to any of the above factors could have a material impact to our annual LIFO credit or expense.
+LIFO credits were higher in 2018 compared to 2017 due to higher net effect of price declines, partially offset by lower inventory level.
+LIFO expense was recognized in 2016 primarily due to net effects of price increases.
+As of March 31, 2018 and 2017, pharmaceutical inventories at LIFO did not exceed current replacement cost.